Peru

-Northern Peru – a little visited and pristine part of this amazing country.
-This is one of South America’s most popular destinations but less than 5% of travellers make it to the northern region which is surprising given its amazing pre-Inca and colonial history, and an abundance of cultural and natural wonders.
+Northern Peru – A little visited and pristine part of this amazing country.
+This is one of South America’s most popular destinations – but less than 5% of travellers make it to the northern region which is surprising given its amazing pre-Inca and colonial history, and an abundance of cultural and natural wonders.

-On this unique tour we take you beyond the tourist trail to discover the rich and advanced pre-Inca cultures of Caral, Moche, Chimu and Chachapoyas.
+On this unique tour we take you beyond the tourist trail to discover the rich and advanced pre-Inca cultures Caral, Moche, Chimu and Chachapoyas.
 You will see the most amazing colonial buildings in Peru’s intellectual capital Trujillo, famous as the place where the Spanish conquistadores arrived marking the end of the Inca Empire.
-You will stand face to face with Peru’s highest mountain – the impressive double coned Huascaran at 6,768m.
+You will stand face to face with Peru’s highest mountain - the impressive double coned Huascaran at 6,768m.
 You will drive on one of the world’s most spectacular roads through Cañon del Pato and travel deep into lush cloud forest in search of ancient mummies.

 If you are a traveller looking to tick off the country’s well-known highlights then this isn’t the tour for you.
 But if you want to escape the crowds of Machu Picchu and the Inca Trail, then join us on this fascinating journey to explore Peru’s hidden gems.